scriptPilot/app-framework/CONTRIBUTION.md

 The **templates** files:

 - are used by the *scripts/create.js* file
-- provide templates for application projects
+- provide templates for new application projects

 The **images** files: